Computer | Laptop Port

 Computer Port is also called a communication port because they are responsible for communication between the computer and peripheral devices.

-The main purpose of this port is allowing one hardware component to be plugged in another so that they can communicate with each other.
+The main purpose of this port is to allow one hardware component to be plugged in another so that they can communicate with each other.

 Computer|Laptop Port Shape and Size